George Kittle: 2019 season

 Through the first four weeks of 2019 NFL season, during which the 49ers played the Tampa Bay Buccaneers, Cincinnati Bengals, and Pittsburgh Steelers, Kittle earned the highest overall Pro Football Focus grade of any player in the NFL.
 After a Week 4 bye, the 49ers faced the Cleveland Browns.
 In that game, Kittle had six receptions for 70 yards and his first touchdown of the season in the 31–3 victory.
-In the next game against the Los Angeles Rams, he caught eight passes for 103 yards in the 20–7 road victory.
-Three weeks later against the Arizona Cardinals, Kittle suffered a knee injury on the first play of the game and was forced to miss the next few plays.
+In the next game against the Rams, he caught eight passes for 103 yards in the 20–7 road victory.
+Three weeks later against the Cardinals, Kittle suffered a knee injury on the first play of the game and was forced to miss the next few plays.
 He returned to the game and caught six passes for 79 yards and a touchdown in the 28–25 road victory.
 However, he was forced to miss the next two games due to the injury.
 He returned in Week 12 against the Green Bay Packers.
 In the game, Kittle caught six passes for 129 yards and a touchdown in the 37–8 victory.
 Facing the New Orleans Saints in Week 14, he made a crucial 4th and 2 catch that went for 39 yards-17 of which he made while being face-masked by Saints cornerback Marcus Williams while carrying two other defenders.
 The catch set up the game-winning field goal.
 The 49ers won 48–46.
 During Week 15 against the Atlanta Falcons, Kittle finished with 13 catches for 134 yards as the 49ers lost 22–29.
 Following the loss, he was named to his second Pro Bowl with over 340,000 votes.
 Kittle was named as a First Team All-Pro for his 2019 season.

 In Super Bowl LIV against the Kansas City Chiefs, Kittle caught four passes for 36 yards during the 31–20 loss.
 He was ranked 7th by his fellow players on the NFL Top 100 Players of 2020.

 2020 season

-On August 13, Kittle signed a five-year, $75 million contract with the 49ers with an $18 million signing bonus, making him the highest-paid tight end in the league.
+On August 13, 2020, Kittle signed a five-year, $75 million contract with the 49ers with an $18 million signing bonus, making him the highest-paid tight end in the league.
 After missing two games due to a knee injury, Kittle returned in Week 4 against the Philadelphia Eagles on Sunday Night Football, finishing with 183 receiving yards and a touchdown as the 49ers lost 20–25.
-In Week 6 against the Los Angeles Rams, he had seven receptions for 109 receiving yards and one touchdown in the 24-16 victory.
-On November 5, 2020, Kittle was placed on injured reserve with a broken bone in his foot.
-He was activated on December 25, 2020.
+In Week 6 against the Rams, he had seven receptions for 109 receiving yards and one touchdown in the 24–16 victory.
+On November 5, Kittle was placed on injured reserve with a broken bone in his foot.
+He was activated on December 25.
 In an injury-riddled season, Kittle finished with 48 receptions for 634 receiving yards and two touchdowns in eight games.
 He was ranked 50th by his fellow players on the NFL Top 100 Players of 2021.